 HubSpot is used by more than 50,000 websites in the United States alone.

-The one thing that works for Centra is customization.
-Plus, you can integrate this platform with sales, marketing and service departments for superior performance.
+The one thing that works for Centra Hub CRM software is customization.
+Plus, you can integrate this platform with sales, marketing, and service departments for superior performance.

-Automate lead generation, and use this platform to nurture your small and incipient business units.
+Automate lead generation, and use this platform to nurture your leads.

 Unlike HubSpot, this CRM doesn’t have a free product.
-Plans start at $8.99 per user.
+Centra Hub’s plans start at $8.99 per user.
 This platform can be installed on all devices including Mac.

 Zoho can work for small and large size organizations and has a complete customer lifecycle relationship management solution.
-You can manage sales, marketing, inventory, and other critical business processes from one central platform.
+You can manage sales, marketing, inventory, and other critical business operations from one central platform.

-Zoho CRM is probably the 3 rd largest selling product in the software market.
+Zoho CRM is among the largest selling product in the software market.
 It is estimated that the software part contributes to half the annual revenue of Zoho Corp.